Skip to main content

 Connect to a cloud server

-To be able to connect to a cloud server via SSH or RDP, it must have access to the Internet:
+To be able to connect to a cloud server via SSH or RDP, the server must have internet access:

-You can view the settings for connecting to the cloud server in the control panel:
+You can view the settings for connecting to a cloud server in the control panel:

-If you forget your server password, you can reset and recover it.
+If you forgot your server password, you can reset and recover it.

 Connect via SSH

-The SSH protocol is used to connect to Linux cloud servers.
+The SSH protocol is used to connect to cloud servers running Linux.

-You can use a pair of SSH keys to connect to the server.
-We recommend using SSH keys instead of login and password — you can connect using keys only from the computer where the private key is stored.
+You can use an SSH key pair to connect to the server.
+We recommend using SSH keys instead of a username and password — you can only connect using the keys from the computer where the private key is stored.

-Public SSH keys can be stored in the control panel, to do this add public SSH keys to your user profile.
+You can store public SSH keys in the control panel; to do this, add your public SSH keys to your user profile.

-1. Optional: create an SSH key pair and place a public SSH key when creating a cloud server or on an existing server.
+1. Optional: create an SSH key pair and place your public SSH key when creating a cloud server or on an existing server.

 2. Open the CLI.